 6. Share your link on social media with compelling visuals and snippets

-When I give people advice on how to promote their content, I tell them to pretend that social media doesn’t exist.
+When thinking about how to promote your content, it’s often best to pretend that social media doesn’t exist.

 Social media obviously does exist.
-So why do I give this advice?
+So what’s the point?

 It’s too easy to get trapped in the idea that blindly promoting content on social media does something.
-Because it “feels” like you’re doing something worthwhile, it makes it harder to come up with other promotion ideas (that could be more useful).
+Because it “feels” like you’re doing something worthwhile, it makes it harder to develop other promotion ideas that could be more useful.

 Social media can send traffic to your website and email newsletter.
 You can collect email addresses (sort of).
-And yes, there are some things that go viral through social sharing.
+And yes, some things go viral through social sharing.